tmalsburg/DogWhistle/thoughts.md

 - No empirical investigation exists for German.
 - A few expressions have been discussed: e.g., Clankriminalität.

+# Study to build test scales (from Beltrama & Staum-Casasanto 2017)
+- We first conducted a preliminary study to construct the evaluation scales to be used to measure social meaning in the experiment.
+- Sixty subjects, who self-declared to be native speakers of American English and between 18 and 35 years old, were recruited and paid $0.50 for participating.
+- First, each subject saw a written sentence containing either an instance of lexical totally or speaker-oriented totally.
+The subjects were asked to provide four adjectives to describe the imagined speaker of the sentence.
+- Based on the most frequently recurring adjectives in the responses, a total of eight evaluation dimensions were selected as particularly salient in connection with the use of the intensifier.
+- Four of these dimensions, based on the participants’ responses, appear to be positively associated with the use of the intensifier.
+Following the literature on language attitudes (Lambert et al. 1960), we call them ‘Solidarity’ attributes.
+- The other four dimensions express identity categories that feature a negative association with totally.
+We label them ‘Status’ attributes.
+- The resulting eight scales are summarized as follows:
+	- Solidarity: Friendliness, Coolness, Outgoingness, Excitability
+	- Status: Articulateness, Maturity, Intelligence, Seriousness

 # Concrete proposal for first mini-pilot with "Volk":
 - Hypothesis: "Volk" is a dogwhistle: its literal meaning is merely 'people', but it has a conservative connotation, evoking admiration for Nazi Germany; speakers who use it thereby signal alignment with conservative/nazi values
 - Expectation: participants overall will be more likely to attribute right-wing stances to speakers using "Volk" than to speakers using the alternative formulations (no expectation that only participants with right-wing stances will attribute right-wing stances)